JoshuaDelosSantos/my-clean-project/README.md

 **Our project was developed using Django in a Docker container.**
 ![Project Overview Diagram](/documentations/screenshots/django-project.png)

+### Diagram Relationships

-#### Diagram Relationships:
+#### Containerisation:
 - Our project is **containerised** using Docker for efficient development, consistent deployment, and isolated runtime environments.
 - The Docker setup encapsulates the entire Django project, including all dependencies, ensuring that the application runs uniformly across multiple platforms.
 - The container configuration streamlines our CI/CD process, making it easier to build, test, and deploy updates in a controlled environment.

+#### Docker Compose:
 - [Docker Compose](/docker-compose.yml) is used to orchestrate multi-container setups, allowing seamless integration with additional services such as databases (postgres).

+#### Modular Django Apps:
 - **Django project** is our project that is an **aggregation** of mutiple modular Django 'apps'.
-    - 'accounts' app is responsible for user authentication - [click here](/myclean/accounts/) for more iformation.
+    - 'accounts' app is responsible for user authentication - [click here](/myclean/accounts/) for more information.
-    - 'service_provider' app is responsible for anything relating to the service provider in our software  - [click here](/myclean/service_provider/) for more iformation.
+    - 'service_provider' app is responsible for anything relating to the service provider in our software  - [click here](/myclean/service_provider/) for more information.
-    - 'cleaning_services' app is responsible for listing all of the cleaning services in our software  - [click here](/myclean/cleaning_services/) for more iformation.
+    - 'cleaning_services' app is responsible for listing all of the cleaning services in our software  - [click here](/myclean/cleaning_services/) for more information.
     - 'myclean' app is the main application responsible for the project settings.

+#### Database (Postgres):
 - Django integrates seamlessly with PostgreSQL by using its built-in database engine.
 Key benefits include:
     - Direct support for advanced PostgreSQL features such as JSONField, ArrayField, and full-text search.
     - A robust ORM that transforms Python models into database tables and leverages efficient query generation.